KDAB/cxx-qt/book/src/bridge/shared_types.md

 }
 ```

-Unfortunately, an important Qt limitation also applies to CXX-Qt.
+> **📝 Note**: Unfortunately, an important Qt limitation also applies to CXX-Qt.
-Namely, for any given namespace, there must be at most **one** bridge that exposes `#[qenum]` enums through that namespace.
+> Namely, for any given namespace, there must be at most **one** bridge that exposes `#[qenum]` enums through that namespace.
-One bridge may expose enums through multiple namespaces, however.
+> One bridge may expose enums through multiple namespaces, however.

 ### Registering the namespaced enum with QML